amalshadin/re-gen/README.md

 ## 📄 License

 Distributed under the MIT License.
-See LICENSE for details.
+See [License](./LICENSE.md) for details.